mipearson/gofer/README.md

 ### Respond to command errors

-    h.run "false" # this will fail
-    response = h.run "false", :capture_exit_status => true # this won't ...
+    h.run "false" # this will raise an error response = h.run "false", :capture_exit_status => true # this won't ...
     puts response.exit_status # and will make the exit status available